sanketbisne/kustomize/kustomize-example-5-overlays/Readme.md

 -| QA
    - kustomization.yaml # this includes the patches that will be applied on per env basis.
    - configmap.yaml
+   - apache-deployment.yaml

+Here we can have new configs , eg : apache-deployment.yaml which is not available in any other directory or Base configs. we can add as many configs we need in base as well as overlays

 ```